The Best Day Trips From Vancouver

 Check out more of Canada’s most beautiful waterfalls.

 If your idea of the perfect day trip from Vancouver involves a paddle, look no further than Deep Cove.
-Rent your vessel of choice from your Deep Cove Canoe & Kayak Centre, then cruise around the calm waters of the cove while soaking up the incredible west coast mountain views.
+Rent your vessel of choice from the Deep Cove Canoe & Kayak Centre, then cruise around the calm waters of the cove while soaking up the incredible west coast mountain views.
 Round off your day with a hike up to Quarry Rock, then treat yourself to a decadent pastry from Honey Doughnuts & Goodies.

 Find out what it’s like kayaking with humpback whales on the Johnstone Strait.

 More than just a stop on the way to Whistler, Squamish is a worthy day trip from Vancouver in itself.
 Formerly a sleepy mining town, Squamish is now a mecca for adventurous travellers seeking the adrenaline rush from kiteboarding and other outdoor activities from the likes of Squamish Rafting Company and BeWild!
 Adventures & Wellness.
-Explore local history at the Britannia Mine Museum (above) and take in panoramic views from the Sea to Sky Gondola.
+Explore local history at the Britannia Mine Museum and take in panoramic views from the Sea to Sky Gondola.
 For a private guided hike, recruit a professional local guide from Yervana.

 Discover more hidden gems in B.C.